Allallahlou/Color_Screen/README.md

 # color_screen
-                                                                                                                                              Color Game
   **Color Game for Kids**: A fun and innovative educational app using Flutter that helps kids learn colors in an interactive way.
 It has a set of colored squares, and when you tap on any square, a new color appears.
 This app helps enhance kids' color recognition in a fun and engaging way. 🎨✨

 ## Getting Started